kmc6/F1/README.md

 ### L2 - Model Selection & Preparatiion
 Two regression models were used to test the hypothesis that consistent career performance and age are the most significant features influenging 'race finishinig positions'.
 A gradient boosted decision tree (XGBoost) was them implemented on the basis that such model are better at handling non-linearity - this improved accuracy to within 4 race positions.

+For supervised learning, it is commoon to split the data into 'train' vs 'test' datasets to validate how well the learnt model performs on a set of new data (Rajeha, 2024).
+The 'test' data effectively simulates new data.
+'Race posistion order' was selected as the target variable, given that EDA showed that race points have changed since 1950.

 ### L1 - Results

 ### L2 - EDA - Univariate Analysis (UA)